jdjakub/papers/convivial-2020/manuscript.md

 Hence the boilerplate involved to realise this in any domain with something resembling space.
 Far from being a niche topic in games and graphics, spatial partitioning algorithms and data structures have surprising relevance to more ordinary software.
 Both memory allocation and graphical layout are essential to today's; shame that only one of those has been recognised as such and entered the runtime of modern languages.

-##### Translationally Rigid Bodies
+### Translationally Rigid Bodies
 When you have both a screen and a pointing device (e.g. touch or mouse), immediately it becomes worth having ways to move things around in at least a minimally realistic way.
 We can debate the appropriateness of Direct Manipulation (DM) for various situations.
 But it does make a lot of sense in simple cases, such moving around subdivisions of space (e.g. windows) or elements of a graphical design.

 In OROM, the obvious candidate for this is the obj-dicts, plus all nested boxes in OROM/SVG.
 If I move the top-level rect, then I expect its children to move with it.
 This is simply the translational physics of rigid bodies: this set of points all move together.
 Of course, proper rigid bodies might also rotate and have mass, but this is usually undesirable for UI elements.

 Translational rigidity can be expressed as the points X and Y always having the same displacement from each other.
 Or, when one point is moved, the rest also move by the same delta.
 This is a problem of preserving the relationship over time, which was a significant area of OROM/SVG.

-#### Maintaining Relationships Over Time
+## Maintaining Relationships Over Time
 The model of state-mutation present in most imperative languages is what I call "dumb" state.
 The language provides an affordance to change any part of the state to a new value, but nothing else.

 What more could there be?
 Well, in *every* software system there are certain rules, or "invariants" of internal consistency, such as "translational rigidity" above.
 Often, changes to any part of the system are permissible, but only if connected or dependent parts of the state change in response.

 The job of keeping track of who depends on whom can fall either on the programmer, or the computer.
 If the programmer has to do this, they can only go so far managing and simulating in their head.
 As systems grow more complex, it is only natural to try and make the computer more intelligent to do this work.
 What I am building up to is that whenever we (or I) consider constraints, or "reactive" programming, or the "Observer" pattern as things you only wheel out on special occasions, we only deceive ourselves into doing the same work less explicitly.
 It seems that such "live state" should be the expected common case for software development.

 If a platform does not provide a means to causally link and unlink bits of live state, then this must form part of the standard boilerplate.
 Such was the case in OROM/SVG.
 I implemented the system in an OOP fashion, and the Observable class is the most widely used.
 It wraps a current value and a list of subscribers, notifying them when it changes.
-It can be seen that this supplanted JavaScript's own "dumb" state by the frequency of the change() function throughout the code.

 Getting an object to follow the mouse pointer, for example when dragging, is conceptually very simple: an "always equal" relation.
 In OROM/SVG founded on live-state, this can be expressed in much the same way: